 The kit includes all the equipment and materials needed to undertake basic stream health assessment.
 Assessment involves investigating the water quality, physical features of a site and the plants and animals living in and alongside the stream.

-A Stream Health Assessment Worksheet and identification cards for algae and critters are also included in the kit.
+A Stream Health Assessment Worksheet and identification cards for algae and critters (in both English and Te Reo) are also included in the kit.
 You can download and print more copies here:

 To help plan your field trip, you might like a map of the area you will be visiting.
 A number of these are available to download from the list on the right.